Separated at Birth — The Difference Between Brand Strategy & Marketing

 It's not as convoluted as it first appears and, yes, you can definitely have a clearly demarcated checklist.
 Let's take a look.

-The difference between what you do today & leaving your mark in tomorrows MILLENNIAL WORLD.
+The difference between what you do today & leaving your mark in tomorrows world.

 This is the brand.

-A brand strategy is a document — not a static one but something responsive, flexible, open to change — that defines your business's purpose, its raison d'être,its positioning in the market, the values by which you operate, the vision you're trying to create through your company's service/product, and the target customer who resonates with and shares in these concepts and ideas.
+A brand strategy is something responsive, flexible, open to change — that defines your business's purpose, its positioning in the market, the values by which you operate, the vision you're trying to create through your company's service/product, and the target customer who resonates with and shares in these concepts and ideas.

 Included in a brand strategy is the brand's visual identity.
 Remember those aspects of an individual's identity we discussed above?
 Voice, tone, and "visual presentation" are part of a brand's signature identity.
 This comes through in messaging, via copy, logo design, interactive user elements, fonts, typography, formatting and style guides.